EnzoZirotti/PythonCodes/README.md

 # PythonCodes
-Python codes I've played with
+Python codes I've played with and are just starting with.